 …and I don’t just mean the temperature!
 Everyone I spoke to or came across was so lovely.
 We were walking around exploring on the first day and we asked a gentleman if we could enter a small Buddhist Temple that we stumbled across; we left his company with a map, secrets on how to avoid paying too much for the floating market and him calling us a cheaper TukTuk.
 The hospitality of Thailand is unreal and it makes me sad that people exploit them in more ways than one when heading over there.

 Now of course I am talking about Pad Thai.
 It was my first experience ever eating it!
 I used to be such a fussy eater but recently have adapted a LOT in 2017.
 I decided to hold off trying it though until I got to Thailand and it was so worth it.
 Easily one of my favourite dishes that I could eat every day.
 If you are a fussy eater but still want to visit Thailand, fear not because they have something for every one in most places.
 Also, lets not forget my massive sweet tooth.
 Strawberry KitKat’s and Taro (Purple sweet potato) ice lollies any one??

 It goes without saying that Thailand is really cheap.
 It was a shock to me how cheap it actually was.
 Although some meals were provided for me, I spent around £250 my entire time I was there.
 I did every thing I wanted to as well and did not hold back.

-That is some of the things that I loved about Thailand.
-I really can truthfully say that will not be my last time there.
+Those are some of the reasons why I loved Thailand.
+Truthfully I can say that will not be my last time there.
 I need to go back already!
-I didn’t really spend my time partying while there, I went more for culture and experience.
-I did have a weird night out while in Surin but that is a story for another day.

 Have you ever been to Thailand?
 What did you enjoy?
 Let me know.